 - Dampen a rag, then spray the floor with the cleaner, the mop away

-I don't typically use vinegar to clean my wood, there is a lot of debate whether it's safe or not, I find this recipe works so well.
-If you like vinegar, here is another recipe for pretty much any other type of floor.
+I don't typically use vinegar to clean my wood.
+There is a lot of debate about whether it's safe or not, I find this recipe works so well.
+If you like vinegar, here is another recipe for any other type of floor.

 General Floor Cleaner